-A Corps public notice will be issued to solicit comments before making any substantive changes to PASPGP-7.
-A determination will be made through a public interest review, including consultation with appropriate resource agencies, to determine whether to modify PASPGP-7.
+A Corps Public Notice will be issued to solicit comments before making any substantive changes to the PASPGP-6.
+A determination will be made through a public interest review, including consultation with appropriate resource agencies, to determine whether or not to modify the PASPGP-6.